 We would prefer to baptise your child during the main Sunday morning service.
 The advantage of this is that the whole congregation gets a chance to take part and to welcome their new member.
 Occasionally, we are able to offer a special service on a Sunday usually at 12 noon.

-Our Pastoral Assistant, Sarah Goodship, looks after our baptism families in Elstead , so if you are wanting to make further enquiries or book a baptism in Elstead, please contact Sarah in the first instance.
+Our Pastoral Assistant, Sarah Goodship, looks after our baptism families in Elstead , so if you are wanting to make further enquiries or book a baptism in Elstead, please contact Sarah in the first instance or you can also enquire about a Baptism via the Baptism Enquiry Form.
 Sarah will arrange to visit you to have a chat, and book you in.
 At a later date, she will pay you another visit, along with the priest conducting the ceremony, to talk in more depth about Baptism, and to go through the service with you.
 We would like to offer you the opportunity to choose one of the hymns during the morning service, and we produce a special service booklet for the occasion.

 Liza is the baptism coordinator for Shackleford and Peper Harow.
 Please contact her initially with your baptism enquiry.